 To enhance the wellbeing of all those affected by sexually transmitted infections.

-We will achieve our vision through maintaining a consumer focus, raising awareness of sexually transmitted infections, strengthening support networks, promoting education programmes and enabling optimal clinical management.
+We will achieve this through maintaining a consumer focus, raising awareness of sexually transmitted infections, strengthening support networks, promoting education programmes and enabling optimal clinical management.

 The organisation was formed in response to the identified need for education, support, and understanding for people affected by STIs.
 Also in recognition that health professionals require specialised skills and resources to provide optimum STI diagnosis and management.